 In Real Life, a credit card that has reached its credit limit will be declined if used for additional transactions.
 In fiction, however, merchants will cut up the card and give the pieces back to the customer.
 This is almost always the start of a Credit Card Plot.

 Although a card issuer can request this via a message through the card terminal, the merchant must retain the pieces of destroyed card and return them to the bank— not the customer.note It generally happens when the card is reported stolen, not due to a mere lack of credit.
+Banks also advise cardholders to destroy their old cards when they expire to deter identity theft.

 - In Electric Dreams, Edgar the Computer gets mad at Miles, the man who accidentally made him sentient, so Edgar hacked the credit card company, invalidating Miles' card, and getting the store cashier to cut up the card.